What does evolution have to do with design?

 The next step for Human Centered Design: Responsibility

-Human Centered Design has contributed tremendously to design practice, board rooms and now academia resulting in design that exceeds user needs and delivers profits based frequently on new technologies.
-Smart Phones, for example, have driven enormous change and are generally cited as one of the most innovative products ever introduced.
+Human Centered Design has influenced industrial design practices, board rooms and now academia resulting in design that reflects actual user needs and delivers profits based frequently on new technologies.
+Smart Phones, for example, have driven enormous change and are generally cited as one of the most influential products ever introduced.
 But just as they have satisfied needs, leveraged technological possibility and made fortunes they have also had unintended negative impact, whether creating enormous E-waste, eroding our social skills, dangerously distracting us and even influencing our posture negatively (tech neck).
 Responsibility is the much needed missing perspective in the HCD triage: what is good for our immediate needs has untold impact.
 In an academic setting, Universities that contribute to researching the components that lead to tech innovation like Smart Phones have the positive and responsibility to question their impact.
 As automation, UAV's and driverless car technology forges ahead, what impact might this have on our lives?
 Already automation is consuming jobs and driverless cars can bring about further social isolation.
 Are these truly better technologies for society or simply the latest new thing?
 Do these technologies have lasting impact?
 "Community" is a critical perspective that builds on the success of HCD to understand unintended consequences on society.
 A paper I wrote here discusses this theme in further detail.

 Alongside my research into the potential of Bio-inspiration to influence lasting innovation, my research interests also lie in understanding past innovations that were eradicated that might benefit to return even after they were eradicated.
 This perspective which is the topic of my next phase of research is called "Histovation" or looking back for lasting innovation.
 Examples might include electric street cars, which have undergone a renaissance and other "obsolete" technologies like window shutters and many other home technologies that have been abandoned.